Meet our trustees

 Mike is an honorary conservation officer of the Government of Tristan da Cunha.
 In 1996 he was awarded the Marloth Gold Medal of the South African Botanical Society for his contribution to the conservation of the unique and endangered Cape flora.
 His book, The Smallest Kingdom, was a recent finalist in the ‘Inspirational Book of the Year’ category of the Garden Media Guild Awards.

-Following an early career in the administration and voluntary work, Patricia’s interest in politics and the community was stimulated while engaged as the personal secretary of Terence Higgins MP and later Toby Jessel MP.
-Following a move to Scotland in 1986, Patricia was elected councillor to East Lothian Council for the Gladsmuir Ward in 1992.
+Following an early career in administration and voluntary work, Patricia’s interest in politics and the community was stimulated while engaged as the personal Secretary to Terence Higgins, MP and later Toby Jessel, MP.
+Following a move to Scotland in 1986, Patricia worked for East Lothian Conservative Association qualifying as their Agent.
+In 1992 Patricia was elected Councillor to East Lothian Council representing the Gladsmuir Ward.

 She was elected to North Berwick Community Council in 1997, becoming Chairman in 2003.
-In her 16 years in this voluntary role, Patricia was instrumental in supporting the creation of the Seabird Centre.
-She lead the Community Council in promoting the concept of the Centre to revitalise and regenerate the economy of the town, and spearheaded the organisation of a number of events and funding raising activities linked to its opening.
+In her 16 years in this voluntary role, Pat was instrumental in supporting the creation of the Scottish Seabird Centre.
+She led the Community Council in promoting the concept of the Centre to revitalise and regenerate the economy of the town, and spearheaded the organisation of a number of events and fundraising activities linked to its opening.
+Patricia also led a community campaign to reopen North Berwick Museum which was closed by East Lothian Council in 2002.
+The museum, now the Coastal Communities Museum, reopened in 2013 as a Trust in partnership with East Lothian Council.
+Patricia is a Trustee of the museum.

 Dr Stephen Breslin